What Is a Stipend? Definition, Types, and Examples for Employers

 Unlike traditional salaries or wages intended for general living expenses, a housing stipend is designated explicitly for rent, mortgage payments, utilities, and other related costs.

-These stipends are designed to offer people the financial support to make wellbeing a priority.
+Whether delivered within an LSA or not, wellness stipends are designed to offer people the financial support to make well-being a priority.

 Below are real quotes and stories from Compt users highlighting the powerful impact their company’s wellness stipend has had on their lives: